Aris-Offline/MCSkinn/README.md

 # 🙋🏻‍♂️ Contribution

-**Translate**
+- **Translate**

-- Help us translate new languages by editing or adding files to [`languages`](https://github.com/InkoreStudios/MCSkinn/tree/main/languages) folder.
+  Help us translate new languages by editing or adding files to [`languages`](https://github.com/InkoreStudios/MCSkinn/tree/main/languages) folder.

-**Report Bugs**
+- **Report Bugs**

-- For those who want to request new features or submit bug reports, click [this link](https://github.com/InkoreStudios/MCSkinn/issues/new/choose) to open a new issue.
+  For those who want to request new features or submit bug reports, click [this link](https://github.com/InkoreStudios/MCSkinn/issues/new/choose) to open a new issue.

-**Create More Skins**
+- **Create More Skins**

-- Create more beautiful skins with MCSkinn Editor and upload thema into [`skins`](https://github.com/InkoreStudios/MCSkinn/tree/main/skins) folder.
+  Create more beautiful skins with MCSkinn Editor and upload thema into [`skins`](https://github.com/InkoreStudios/MCSkinn/tree/main/skins) folder.

-# 🤝 Secial Thanks to
+# 🤝 Special Thanks to

 - @Paril
 - @Hongshiits